Kcslade/Goldmap/README.md

 This project uses Geological and Mining Data from the USGS, US mineral Deposit Database, deep and shallow geochemical data from the MRDS, and mutiband composite images from landsat 8.

+At the moment, the map encompasses the entire contiguous US and can identify Hotzones around 50km^2

 Layers:

 Composite heatmap